akuklev/HOCC/reedy-types.md

 ```

 # Introducing prototypes

-Now let me assume the reader to be familiar with inductive types and type families.

 To present algebraic theories as above we'll have to define inductive type families like `P(context)`,
 where context is list of types of variables the predicate uses.
 Typically, we'll have to define the